 The Nominating Committee evaluates and recommends candidates for nomination by the Board in director elections and otherwise assists the Board in determining and evaluating the composition of the Board and its committees.
 The Nominating Committee also assists in identifying candidates for appointment as officers of the Company.
 The current members of the Nominating Committee are Messrs.
 Hicks (chair), Carley, Justesen, and Meeker.
-The Nominating Committee did not meet during 2009.
+The Nominating Committee did not meet during 2010.

-The Board has determined that each current member of the Nominating Committee is an independent director as defined in Rule 5605(a)(2) of the listing standards applicable to companies quoted on The Nasdaq Stock Market.
-The Nominating Committee is governed by a written charter, which is available on the Company's website at www.barrettbusiness.com.
+The Board has determined that each current member of the Nominating Committee is an independent director as defined in Rule 5605(a)(2) of the listing standards applicable to companies listed on The Nasdaq Stock Market.
+The Nominating Committee is governed by a written charter, which is available on the Company's website at www.barrettbusiness.com in the "Investor Relations" section.